SITE MENU

 ARDUAINE GARDEN (20 miles south of Oban)

 Halfway between Oban and Lochgilphead on the main road (A816), look for the brown tourist signs indicating the turn to the gardens and the Loch Melfort Hotel (formerly Arduaine House).
 Owned by National Trust of Scotland and a member of the Glorious Gardens of Argyll, Arduaine Garden has various routes you can explore depending on the time you have available.
 Well known for its rhododendrons in particular, there is also mixture of woodland, ponds and a coastal viewpoint.
-Click here for details.
 The garden is open all year in daylight hours.
 The reception centre is staffed from April to end September.
 Telephone 01852 200366.

 The Loch Melfort Hotel bar and restaurant have a great view of the loch and islands, so it's well worth stopping for a bite to eat even if you are not staying at the hotel.